 Can I prevent or stop loss of hair by visiting a doctor?

-It may be possible to do so.
+It may be possible.
 A physician will take an initial assessment.
-Depending on answers to standard questions surrounding your general health, diet, certain medications or supplements you are currently taking, any medical problems you have recently experienced and details about your own personal hair care regimen they can choose a course of action.
+Depending on your general health, diet, medications or supplements you are taking, medical problems you have recently experienced and your hair care regimen, they can choose a course of action.

-If you are a female, they may also inquire about the regularity of your menstruation, difficulties with pregnancies or menopausal conditions.
-A physician may recommend testing of your blood or perform a scalp biopsy and comprehensive physical examination to determine what may be causing your loss of hair.
+If you are female they may also inquire about the regularity of your menstruation, difficulties with pregnancies or menopausal conditions.
+A physician may recommend a blood test or will perform a scalp biopsy and comprehensive physical examination to determine what may be causing your loss of hair.

-Depending on the type of hair loss solutions certain treatments may be feasible.
-If loss of hair is being caused by the taking of certain medication, your physician might try altering the dosage or switching to another medication.
+Depending on the type of hair loss certain treatments are feasible.
+If loss of hair is being caused by the taking of certain medication your physician might try altering the dosage or switching to another medication.
 If the hair loss is is caused by an infection, targeted treatment of the infection can help to stop the loss of hair.